IBM/cloud-native-starter/workshop-one-service/3-java.md

 Our Authors microservice will run on an OpenLiberty Server in a container on Kubernetes.

 We need to configure the OpenLiberty server with a [server.xml](../authors-java-jee/liberty/server.xml) file.
-For our Java implementation we decided to use MicroProfile and within the feature definition in the server.xml we provide this information to our server with the entries `webProfile-8.0` and `microProfile-3`.
+For our Java implementation we decided to use MicroProfile and within the feature definition in the server.xml we provide this information to our server with the entry `microProfile-3`.
 The server must be reached in the network.
 Therefore we define the httpEndpoint including httpPort we use for our microservice.
 For configuration details take a look into the [openliberty documentation](https://openliberty.io/docs/ref/config/).

 _IMPORTANT:_ We should remember that this port (`httpPort="3000"`) must be exposed in the Dockerfile for our container and mapped inside the Kubernetes deployment configuration.